microsoft/microsoft-ui-xaml/docs/debugging_buildfailures.md

 If you encounter issues while creating app packages, you can use the following command to simulate collect binlogs:

 `msbuild /p:AppxBundlePlatforms=x86 /p:Platform=x86 /p:Configuration=Release /p:BuildAppxUploadPackageForUap=true /bl`

+In case of investigating build failures with the WinUI source code, please run the `devcmd.cmd` script at the root of the repository first.